Skip to main content

 Cross-user Support

-1. Create a dedicated agent user (e.g., bonreeapm) and set /home/bonreeapm permissions to 755
+1. Create a dedicated agent user (e.g., bonreeapm) and ensure every directory in the access path (for example, /home and /home/bonreeapm) has 755 permissions

 2. Install the agent under that user